MohamedAlaaEldin636/PopularMoviesStage2/README.md

 It's a self-learning app used in a udacity course.

-It shows a list of popular movies ,highest ranking movies and your own favourite ones.
+It shows a list of popular movies, highest ranking movies and your own favourite ones.

 ## Todo(s) inside Project